 emphasis on material relevant to U.S. policy.

-The Bulletin does not publish original articles, but only material that has previously been
+but only material that has previously been

 published, in electronic or print format, and that is available for reposting.
 Our goal is to select

 material which is generally understandable to readers with limited background knowledge but

 still useful as updates to those with more extensive background.